abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 ### 3.1 Data Management

 #### 3.1.1 Data Acquisition
-Participants are required to download the dataset from Kaggle, as outlined in the Data Source section.
-Ensure a stable internet connection and sufficient storage space, as image datasets can be large.
-Verify the integrity of the downloaded files through checksums provided on the dataset page, if available.
+Data was downloaded from Kaggle
 #### 3.1.2 Exploratory Data Analysis (EDA)
 Conduct an in-depth EDA to understand the dataset's characteristics:
-- **Distribution of Classes:** Assess the balance between different disease categories and healthy leaves.
+- **Distribution of Classes:** There was 5 class ,
+ -'Cassava Mosaic Disease (CMD)': 10526,/n
+   -'Healthy': 2061,
+   -'Cassava Green Mottle (CGM)': 1909,
+'Cassava Brown Streak Disease (CBSD)': 1751,
+   -'Cassava Bacterial Blight (CBB)': 870}

-- **Image Quality and Variability:** Examine the images for quality, resolution, and variability among classes to identify any preprocessing needs.
+- **Image Quality and Variability:** Most of the image was high resulation having 800*600 shape.
-- **Data Insights:** Look for patterns or anomalies in the data that could influence model training and performance.
+- **Data Insights:** Some data are incorrect as inside one named folder one may find data of another folder.
+Dataset is highly imbalace.
+Most of them are Cassava Mosaic Disease (CMD).
 #### 3.1.3 Data Preprocessing
 Prepare the dataset for modeling:
-- **Image Resizing:** Standardize image sizes while maintaining aspect ratios.
+- **Image Resizing:** image was resized to 256*256 Standardize image sizes while maintaining aspect ratios.
 - **Normalization:** Scale pixel values to a range that is suitable for model training.
 - **Augmentation:** Implement image augmentation techniques to increase dataset diversity and reduce overfitting.